 “Everybody likes the idea of bathing in a deep soaking tub outdoors, but nobody wants to feel exposed.
 The new metal trellis adds privacy, structure and a sense of enclosure.”

-Photography Courtesy Of: mark boisclair, courtesy of sanctuary camelback mountain resort & Spa
+Photography by: mark boisclair, courtesy of sanctuary camelback mountain resort & Spa